Get One of the Top 50 Plumbing Blogs Directly to Your Inbox!

 With the desired layout and accurate measurements, you can start to actually lay the new tile.
 Start from the bottom and work your way up, beginning with the second layer of tile - cuts along the floor-level tile may be necessary if the floor is sloped even slightly.
 Use a starter board to ensure all tiles are level during installation.

 Apply thin-set mortar to the cement and start placing the new tile, making sure it stays level with the starter board.
 Try to prepare enough mortar for half an hour of work, and apply it in vertical sections.
 Use spacers as you work your way up the wall to maintain consistency.
-Also, be careful to not go overboard with mortar, and clean out excess with a screwdriver or similar tool.
+Also, be careful not to go overboard with mortar, and clean out excess with a screwdriver or similar tool.
 Once hardened, it becomes much more difficult to remove.

 Now that a majority of your wall’s tiles are in place, it’s time to cut extras for the very bottom layer of tile.
 Determine how big each piece should be, and note any changes or unleveled surfaces along your floor.
 Cut each piece with a wet saw to ensure a clean, flawless cut.
-Use a sanding block to give cut edges the same look and feel of uncut tile, and set the tile using a layer of mortar.
+Use a sanding block to give cut edges the same look and feel as uncut tile, and set the tile using a layer of mortar.

 Once your shower wall tiles are set in place, you can start setting the floor in much of the same process.
-It’s important to work on the floor last, as to avoid stepping on drying tiles during installation.
+It’s important to work on the floor last, so as to avoid stepping on drying tiles during installation.

 Step 5: Apply Grout and Finish the Job